 How To House Train Your Labradoodle?

 One of the most important first steps to potty training any dog is to get them on a schedule.
 By nature, dogs like routines, especially smart dogs like Labradoodles.

-The most important parts of the schedule are the feeding and sleeping.
-Potty breaks will become scheduled over time but as your young pup needs to piddle a lot and has trouble holding their bladder, it will be pretty hard to get them on a schedule.
+The most important parts of the schedule are feeding and sleeping.
+Potty breaks will become scheduled over time, but as your young pup needs to piddle a lot and has trouble holding their bladder, it will be pretty hard to get them on a schedule.

 Pick a Potty Spot

 Next, it works best to find a potty spot that you can easily revisit.
-One spot helps them to know when its time to potty and, as we mentioned above, it is important to establish a routine with your Labradoodle.
+One spot helps them know when it’s time to potty, and, as we mentioned above, it is important to establish a routine with your Labradoodle.

 Failure to pick a spot will result in your puppy going wherever they want, including in spots that may not be convenient for you.

 Humans don’t watch each other potty, so some people are a bit shy when watching their dogs use the bathroom, but you have to.